-Bridging the Gap: The Decline of Younger Financial Advisors & What It Means for the Industry
+Financial Advisor Shortage: The Decline of Younger Advisors & Future of the Industry

 The average age of financial advisors continues to climb, and with a significant percentage of advisors nearing retirement, the industry faces a talent crisis.
 This generational gap is not just a challenge—it’s an existential threat to the profession.